kyungjae-lee/mcu-peripheral-drivers/README.md

 ## Introduction

-* Developing MCU peripheral (GPIO, I2C, SPI, USART) drivers from scratch on the STM32F407-Discovery board
+* Developed MCU peripheral (GPIO, I2C, SPI, USART) drivers from scratch on the STM32F407-Discovery board
-* Developing applications to test correct functionalities of each peripheral driver
+* Developed applications to test correct functionalities of each peripheral driver